nachanrayyan62/employee-retention/README.md

 This repository contains a Power BI dashboard designed to analyze employee retention.
 The dashboard includes insights on attrition rates, tenure, and factors affecting employee retention.

-## Files
-- `EmployeeRetention.pbix`: The Power BI file for the dashboard.
-- `README.md`: Overview of the project.

 ## Features
 ### Dashboard Overview
 - **Pages:** 3